+Precisely, we will show that through the solution of the free boundary problem \eqref{fb}--\eqref{fb.ic}, whose existence is also going to be proved, a solution to the strongly degenerate parabolic equation \eqref{1}--\eqref{2} can be constructed.

-Strongly degenerate parabolic equations and systems appear in the literature of sedimentation related modelling with different boundary conditions \cite{BCBT1999,CBB1996}.
+Strongly degenerate parabolic equations and systems have appeared in the literature of sedimentation related modeling with different boundary conditions \cite{BCBT1999,CBB1996}.
 A classical scalar degenerate parabolic equation has the following form

-where $f$ is a given nondecreasing Lipschitz continuous function with $f(0)=0$ and $\Phi$ is a given density dependent flux function.
-It is well known that due to the strong degeneracy, this type of equations exhibit many hyperbolic properties such as the formation of shocks, nonuniqueness of the weak solutions.
-For example, it is proved in \cite{Vol2000} that weak solution is unique if it satisfies the entropy condition.
-Another result for entropy solution in multi-dimension has been obtained in \cite{Ca1999}.
-For more results on entropy solution we refer to \cite{BV2006, CK2005, CP2003, VH1969}.
-The well-posedness theory of weak entropy solution to strongly degenerate parabolic equation on Riemannian manifold is established in \cite{GKM2017}.
-For general theory of weak solution of degenerate parabolic equation we refer to \cite{WZYL_Book,Z1989}, and furthermore to \cite[Section 5]{TKBB2003} for a short review of the development of the mathematical theory in this direction.
-Recently, a density dependent particle flow model is formally derived through mean field limit in \cite{WGA2021}
+where $f$ is a given non-decreasing Lipschitz continuous function with $f(0)=0$ and $\Phi$ is a given density dependent flux function.
+It is well-known that due to the strong degeneracy, this type of equations exhibit many hyperbolic properties such as the formation of shocks and hence the non-uniqueness of weak solutions.
+For example, it is proved in \cite{Vol2000} that a weak solution is unique if it satisfies the entropy condition.
+Another result for an entropy solution in multi-dimension has been obtained in \cite{Ca1999}.
+For more results on entropy solutions we refer to \cite{BV2006, CK2005, CP2003, VH1969}.
+The well-posedness theory of weak entropy solutions to strongly degenerate parabolic equation on Riemannian manifolds is established in \cite{GKM2017}.
+For the general theory of weak solutions to degenerate parabolic equation we refer to \cite{WZYL_Book,Z1989}, and to \cite[Section 5]{TKBB2003} for a short review of the development of the mathematical theory in this direction.
+Recently, a density dependent particle flow model has been formally derived through a mean-field limit approach in \cite{WGA2021} and is given by